The Society of Behavioral Medicine, Inc.

 Section 2.
 Special meetings: of the Society may be called by the Board of Directors at any time.
 The notice of a special meeting shall in all instances state the purpose or purposes for which the meeting is called, and at such meeting, any such business may be transacted which is related to the purpose or purposes set forth in the notice.

 Section 1.
-Election: The President, President-Elect, Immediate Past-President Secretary-Treasurer, and three (3) Member Delegates shall be elected by the Full members.
+Election: The President, President-Elect, Immediate Past-President Secretary-Treasurer, and three (3) Member Delegates shall be elected by the eligible voting members.

 Section 2.
 Terms of Office: The President, President-Elect and Immediate Past-President shall serve a one-year term for each office, or a total of three (3) years for all three offices.
 The Secretary-Treasurer and three Member Delegates shall each serve a term of three (3) years.

 Section 3.
-Qualification for Office: Any Full member, Fellow of the Society, and Emeritus member whose membership is current shall be eligible for nomination and election to any elective office.
+Qualification for Office: Any Full member, Transitional member, Fellow of the Society, and Emeritus member whose membership is current shall be eligible for nomination and election to any elective office.

 Section 5.
 Duties of Officers: The duties of officers will be as herein after specified or as otherwise provided by law.